hsf-training/hsf-training-ml-webpage/_episodes/06-Data_Discussion.md

 2. We then take the ratio of the number of <span style="color:blue">signal</span> events that pass this cut, to the number of <span style="color:red">background</span> events that pass this cut.
 This gives us a starting value for S/B (2nd plot).
 3. We then increase this cut value to 8 GeV, 9 GeV, 10 GeV, 11 GeV, 12 GeV.
 Cuts at these values are throwing away more <span style="color:red">background</span> than <span style="color:blue">signal</span>, so S/B increases.
 4. There comes a point around 13 GeV where we start throwing away too much <span style="color:blue">signal</span>, thus S/B starts to decrease.
 5. Our goal is to find the maximum in S/B, and place the cut there.
+You may have thought the maximum would be where the <span style="color:blue">signal</span> and <span style="color:red">background</span> cross in the upper plot, but remember that the lower plot is the <span style="color:blue">signal</span> to <span style="color:red">background</span> ratio of everything to the right of that x-value, not the <span style="color:blue">signal</span> to <span style="color:red">background</span> ratio at that x-value.

 The same logic applies to lep_pt_1.